appsmithorg/appsmith-docs/datasource-reference/querying-elasticsearch.md

 * **Username\*:** Fill username required for authenticating connection requests to your database.
 * **Password\*:** Fill password required for authenticating connection requests for the given username to the database.
 * **Auhorization Header:** In case the username and password is not set, you can use a fixed value for the authorization header instead.
+This field is only considered if the previous two fields are empty.

 ## Querying Elasticsearch